linode/docs/docs/products/tools/images/_shortguides/upload-image-requirements-shortguide/index.md

 - **Maximum file size is 5GB:** The maximum size for an image file is 5GB (compressed).

-- **For compatibility, use unpartitioned disks formatted with ext3 or ext4 file systems:** [Network Helper](/docs/guides/network-helper/) and other Linode Helpers are compatible with unpartitioned image files formatted using the ext3 or ext4 file systems.
-Partioned disks and other file systems may be used, but some manual configuration may be required.
+- **For compatibility, use unpartitioned disks formatted with ext3 or ext4 file systems:** [Network Helper](/docs/guides/network-helper/) and other Linode Helpers are compatible with non-partitioned image files formatted using the ext3 or ext4 file systems.
+Partitioned disks and other file systems may be used, but some manual configuration may be required.